 Are you getting confused?
 We sure hope not!
 But to be clear, let’s define some of the terms you will be reading on the next paragraphs shall we?

-YOU MIGHT BE INTERESTED IN: How To Treat Diarrhea In Animals?
+YOU MIGHT BE INTERESTED IN: How To Help your Pet that has Diarrhea?

 For the Love of Veggies and Pawprints!